komunitin/komunitin-api/README.md

 ## Notifications API
 The Notifications API allow an end-user app or a federated server to subscribe for push notifications so it can keep on sync with the events they are interested on.

+See the [Komunitin Notifications Readme](notifications/README.md) for details and specification.

 ## Transfers API
 The transfers API module features financial transactions.